jkedra/jkedra.github.io/_posts/2015-02-06-first-post.md

 is not enough I wanted to share most of them publicly.

 Considering above I moved to blogging instead, and choose [Blogspot] as my platform.
+I created a couple of posts during over a year but soon I discovered this is not my choice.
-But Blogspot was to heavy for me, to slow, to stiff.
-And despite it was owned by Google (I like stuff they invest into) I did not like [Blogspot] at all.
+Blogspot was too heavy for me, too slow, too stiff.
+I could not breath.
+And despite I usually like Google products (it is owned by Google) I did not like [Blogspot] at all.

 Recently I have found [Jekyll], it is static website rendered from text templates.
 Posts can be written in [markdown][md]